NicolaArtuso/Euroleague-Eurocup-AdvancedStats/README.md

 ## Known Limitations

 - **Possession estimation** is an approximation.
-Dead-ball turnovers and some edge-case foul sequences may occasionally be off by one.
+Edge cases like jump balls and buzzer-beaters without a shot attempt may occasionally cause the count to be off by one.
 - **TS% for teams** currently uses the home team's points for both rows in the guest calculation — this is a bug to be fixed in a future release.
 - The script is designed for **single-game** analysis.
 Multi-game or season-level aggregation is not yet supported.
 - Overtime periods beyond the first (`ExtraTime`) are included in the API response but the quarter list is fixed; additional OT periods may not be captured correctly.

 ---

-## License

-This project is released under the [MIT License](https://opensource.org/licenses/MIT).

 > This tool uses the unofficial Euroleague Live API.
 It is not affiliated with or endorsed by Euroleague Basketball.